-- 7. Following a request for provisional measures from Ukraine, the Court ordered on 16 March 2022 that: - (1) the Russian Federation shall immediately suspend the military operation that it commence on 24 February 2022 in the territory of Ukraine; - (2) The Russian Federation shall ensure that any military or irregular armed units which may be directed or supported by it, as well as any organizations and person which may be subject to its control or direction, take no steps in furtherance of the military operations referred to in points (1) above; and - (3) Both Parties shall refrain from any action which might aggravate or extend the dispute before the Court or make it more difficult to resolve. - 8.
-As of date of this Declaration, Russia has failed to comply with the Order, has intensified and expanded its military operations on the territory of Ukraine and has thus aggravated the dispute pending before the Court. - 9.
-On 30 March 2022, as contemplated by Article 63, paragraph 1, of the Statute of the Court, the Registrar duly notified the Government of the Kingdom of Spain as a party to the Genocide Convention that by Ukraine's application the Genocide Convention "is invoked both as a basis for the Court's jurisdiction and the substantive basis of [Ukraine's] claims on the merits".
-The registrar also noted that: - "Ukraine seeks to found the Court's jurisdiction on the compromissory clause contained in Article IX of the Genocide Convention, asks the Court to declare that it has not committed a genocide as defined in Articles II and III of the Convention, and raises questions concerning the scope of the duty to prevent and punish genocide under Article I of the Convention.
-It therefore appears that the construction of [the Genocide Convention] will be in question in this case". - 10.
-Between 21 July 2022 and 15 December 2022, 33 States filed declarations of intervention under Article 63, paragraph 2, of the Statute of the Court.
-By an Order dated 5 June 2023, the Court decided that the declarations of intervention under Article 63 of the Statute submitted by 32 States were admissible at the preliminary objections stage of the proceedings in so far as they concerned the construction of Article IX and other provisions of the Genocide Convention that are relevant for the determination of the jurisdiction of the Court. - 11.
-In the Judgment rendered on 2 February 2024, the Court concluded that it has jurisdiction, on the basis of Article IX of the Genocide Convention, to entertain submission (b) in paragraph 178 of the Memorial of Ukraine, whereby Ukraine requests the Court to "[a]djudge and declare that there is no credible evidence that Ukraine is responsible for committing genocide in violation of the Genocide Convention in the Donetsk and Luhansk oblasts of Ukraine", and that this submission is admissible.
+7. Following a request for provisional measures from Ukraine, the Court ordered on 16 March 2022 that:

+(1) The Russian Federation shall immediately suspend the military operation that it commenced on 24 February 2022 in the territory of Ukraine;

+(2) The Russian Federation shall ensure that any military or irregular armed units which may be directed or supported by it, as well as any organizations and person which may be subject to its control or direction, take no steps in furtherance of the military operations referred to in points (1) above; and

+(3) Both Parties shall refrain from any action, which might aggravate or extend the dispute before the Court or make it more difficult to resolve.

+As of the date of this Declaration, the Russian Federation has failed to comply with this Court's Order.

+8. On 30 March 2022, as contemplated by Article 63, paragraph 1, of the Statute of the Court, the Registrar duly notified the Government of Denmark as a party to the Genocide Convention that by Ukraine's application the Genocide Convention "is invoked both as a basis for the Court's jurisdiction and the substantive basis of the Applicant's claims on the merits".
+The registrar also noted that:

+"Ukraine seeks to found the Court's jurisdiction on the compromissory clause contained in Article IX of the Genocide Convention, asks the Court to declare that it has not committed a genocide as defined in Articles II and III of the Convention, and raises questions concerning the scope of the duty to prevent and punish genocide under Article I of the Convention.
+It therefore appears that the construction of [the Genocide Convention] will be in question in this case".

+10. Between 21 July 2022 and 15 December 2022, 33 States filed declarations of intervention under Article 63, paragraph 2, of the Statute of the Court.
+By an Order dated 5 June 2023, the Court decided that the declarations of intervention under Article 63 of the Statute submitted by 32 States were admissible at the preliminary objections stage of the proceedings in so far as they concerned the construction of Article IX and other provisions of the Genocide Convention that are relevant for the determination of the jurisdiction of the Court.

+11. In the Judgment rendered on 2 February 2024, the Court concluded that it has jurisdiction, on the basis of Article IX of the Genocide Convention, to entertain submission (b) in paragraph 178 of the Memorial of Ukraine, whereby Ukraine requests the Court to "[a]djudge and declare that there is no credible evidence that Ukraine is responsible for committing genocide in violation of the Genocide Convention in the Donetsk and Luhansk oblasts of Ukraine", and that this submission is admissible.

+9. In Denmark's opinion, the Genocide Convention is of utmost importance to prevent and punish genocide.
+Any acts committed with an intent to destroy, in whole or in part, national, ethnical, racial or religious groups constitute a crime under the Convention.
+The prohibition against genocide is a jus cogens norm in international law.
+The Court has recognized that the obligations in the Convention are owed by any State party to all the other States parties to the Convention in any given case (obligations erga omnes partes).
+By intervening in this case, Denmark wishes to reaffirm this collective commitment to upholding the rights and obligations contained in the Convention, including by supporting the crucial role of the Court and emphasising that international co-operation is required to prevent, adjudicate on and punish acts of genocide.